 Making sense of life with a new born

-With postnatal depression affecting around 1 in every 7 women who give birth in Australia, and up to 1 in 10 new dads experiencing depression during the pregnancy or after the birth, it’s essential to be aware of your own and your partner’s mental health, and have strategies in place to help navigate and enjoy your new family dynamic.
+With postnatal depression affecting possibly 1 in every 7 women who give birth in Australia, and up to a possible 1 in 10 new dads experiencing depression during the pregnancy or after the birth, it’s essential to be aware of your own and your partner’s mental health, and have strategies in place to help navigate and enjoy your new family dynamic.

 While it’s impossible to know exactly how you and your partner will feel after the birth it’s helpful to have some insight into common issues many new parents experience and ways they’ve worked through them.